rreece/covariance_calculators/README.md

 Confidence interval methods for the sample covariance matrix include:

--   `asymptotic` --- Normal approximation using the Wishart variance formula.
+-   `asymptotic` - Normal approximation using the Wishart variance formula
--   `wishart` --- Monte Carlo sampling from the Wishart distribution.
+-   `wishart` - Monte Carlo sampling from the Wishart distribution
--   `bootstrap` --- Bootstrap resampling.
+-   `bootstrap` - Bootstrap resampling
--   `parametric_mc` --- Parametric Monte Carlo from a fitted normal.
+-   `parametric_mc` - Parametric Monte Carlo from a fitted normal

 ## Basic usage